"My dream is to build a hospital"

 "My son spent six months in hospital.
 He lost part of his right leg due to embedded shrapnel.
 He also suffered injuries to his left foot.
 I had to pay for all the surgery," recalls Firas’ father.
 "When we first arrived here, he refused to leave the house for two months because the other children laughed at him due to his leg," he continues.

-Firas was then taken on by Handicap International who provided him with health care and physical rehabilitation.
+Firas was then taken on by HI who provided him with health care and physical rehabilitation.
 The association’s teams also gave him a walking frame to help him take his first steps.
 He then received a new prosthesis.
-Today, he is assisted by Cynthia Houchaimi, physiotherapist, and Elias Saade, social worker with Handicap International.
+Today, he is assisted by Cynthia Houchaimi, physiotherapist, and Elias Saade, social worker with HI.
 He continues to do exercises to increase his muscular strength and improve his balance.

 Firas during a rehabilitation session with Cynthia, his physiotherapist.